 Build a high margin production base through unlocking stranded production and drilling wells on existing assets and by the acquisition of complementary assets.

-- Doubled net production from 1 July to December 2017 – including the Gilby acquisition (backdated from 1 November 2017) and almost tripled net reserves (proven + probable) in the same timeframe.
+- Doubled net production since acquisition and almost tripled net reserves (proven + probable) in the same timeframe.

 - Gilby Acquisition of approx. 26,500 gross acres of land and 450 boe/d production finalised in March 2018.

 - Drilled two wells in 2017 and two well drilling program confirmed for H1 2018.

 - Acquired 13 new sections land via land auction system.

 - Acquired strategic land around core Paddle River Oil Project, including stranded wells and equipment.

 - Thornbury Reactivation Project Commenced – should increase production by 1.7mmcf/d.